 Accessible Design Principles for Visual Media

 Accessibility is the technical minimum accommodation required by laws such as the Americans With Disabilities Act.
 It allows for the separation of the disabled from their abled counterparts when consuming media.
-This is the prime differentiating factor between Accessible and Universal design, which aims to create common experiences.
+It also does not integrate accessibility features into media in a manner in which fully-sensed persons can also benefit.
+These are the prime differentiating factors between Accessible and Universal design.

 [Author: Bill Fischer]

 The Four core principles that digital accessibility guidelines are largely based on:

 Perceivable - Available through sight, hearing, or touch.